 As an example of POSIX locking, we fix the race condition in our distributed scheme to assign sequential unique identifiers (dropping mmap, as an unrelated change).

 To request an identifier each client will:

 - open a well-known file

 - write-lock the part of it that contains the counter

 - read the counter

-- update the counter

-- release the lock

 (why now?)